SamihaTahiat/Planet-Hopper-423_Project/README.md

 # Mission of this game
 * A spaceship jumps from planet to planet in the solar system and additionally gathers knowledge of that particular planet upon successful landing .
 * Destroy at least 5 meteors during each jump between planets.
-* Defeat boss meteor that appear on after every 2 levels.
+* Defeat boss meteor that appear after every 2 levels.
 * Reach and survive all the eight planets(From Earth to Neptune).
 # Instruction to play the game
 * Use key 'j' from keyboard to jump